danielstern/cyo/README.md

 <p>
 	The room has a dreary air of sadness about it.
 The wallpaper, purpled with time, peels from the walls.
-Engraved candlesticks stand guard in neatly ordered rows all around upper wall of the massive room. <i>Those looks valuable.
+Engraved candlesticks stand guard in neatly ordered rows all around upper wall of the massive room. <i>Those look valuable.
 A wonder someone hasn't taken them yet.</i>
 </p>
 <p>